 The MIS - of between €100 and €1,676 per month per household - is being provided to 644 householdsii, who have been randomly selected from eligible applicants (see Appendix 1).
-Only households where at least one household member is of working age and have incomes below a minimum threshold were eligible to apply.iii A control group of 385 randomly selected comparable households who are not participating in B-MINCOME have also been recruited.
+Only households where at least one household member is of working age and have incomes below a minimum threshold were eligible to apply.iii A ccontrol group of around 500 comparable households was also randomly selected from the same eligible applicants..
 To test how different versions of SMI affect people's behaviour and outcomes, some of the participants receive their SMI conditionally, others unconditionally, while some people's income is capped, other people's isn't.
-A full breakdown of treatment groups can be seen in Appendix I.
+A full breakdown of treatment groups can be seen in Appendix 1.

 The B-MINCOME pilot is also trialling SMI payments made in a new, local, social currency distinct from Euros, with the intention of promoting local commerce and strengthening community ties.
-At present, 419 of the households receiving B-MINCOME receive 25% of their income in the form of a Real Economy Currency (REC).^{iv} This is a digital currency which can be accessed via a mobile app or a card with a QR code to make participants at selected local shops and businesses.
+At present, 419 of the households receiving B-MINCOME receive 25% of their income in the form of a Real Economy Currency (REC).
+This is a digital currency which can be accessed via a mobile app or a card with a QR code to make participants at selected local shops and businesses.